 - Don’t expect to check in before the listed time unless you have made prior arrangements.
 When it is time to check out, make sure you have removed all your belongings from the room.
 The innkeeper needs to change the sheets and get the room ready for the next guest.
 Many B&Bs stay booked, and you should never infringe on someone else’s time.

 - If you have children with you, make sure they behave and follow all the rules.
+Don't allow them to run down the halls, jump on furniture, or bother other guests.

 - Show up for meals and other planned activities on time and dressed appropriately.
+Don't go to breakfast still wearing your pajamas.

 - Don’t take more than your share of the food or drinks during meals or tea.
+Make sure there is plenty for other guests.
+After everyone has been served, you may ask for more if you can see that there is enough left.

 - Feel free to ask the innkeeper questions about the area, but don’t monopolize his or her time.
 There may be other guests who need attention.

 - Never smoke in the bed and breakfast unless you ask permission first, even in the rooms.
 You may think you can get away with it without the innkeeper’s knowledge, but they will find out.
+Telltale signs of smoking such as smells, ashes, or discarded cigarette butts may have the host asking you to leave.

 - At the end of the stay, leave a tip with a short thank you note letting the innkeeper know what you liked about your visit.
+If you are feeling generous, send a small thank you gift after you return home.

 Always exhibit good everyday manners.
 Everyone will have a much nicer time if proper etiquette is followed.